southworks/Microsoft-Teams-Samples/samples/bot-batch-operations/csharp/README.md

 1) If you are using Visual Studio
    - Launch Visual Studio
    - File -> Open -> Project/Solution
-   - Navigate to `samples/bot-conversation/csharp` folder
+   - Navigate to `samples/bot-batch-operations/csharp` folder
-   - Select `TeamsConversationBot.csproj` or `TeamsConversationBot.sln`file
+   - Select `TeamsBatchOperationsBot.csproj` or `TeamsBatchOperationsBot.sln`file

 1) Update the `appsettings.json` configuration for the bot to use the MicrosoftAppId, MicrosoftAppPassword, MicrosoftAppTenantId generated in Step 2 (App Registration creation).
 (Note the App Password is referred to as the "client secret" in the azure portal and you can always create a new client secret anytime.)
     - Also, set MicrosoftAppType in the `appsettings.json`. (**Allowed values are: MultiTenant(default), SingleTenant, UserAssignedMSI**)